Activate PayPal for Shopify as a payment method

 My recommendation: Include all common payment methods

 The data on payment methods in e-commerce is clear.
 Every customer has their own preference and will expect this in your Shopify store.
-Therefore, my recommendation is to offer as many payment methods as possible.
+Therefore, my recommendation is to offer as many methods as possible.
 Shopify Payments already covers a large part of this.
-Paypal needs to be integrated into Shopify independently of this.
+Paypal must be integrated into Shopify independently of this.

 Conclusion - Paypal is mandatory for Shopify